-The deadlines to claim, in all cases, depend on whether the clause has been considered null or absolute by right, or if the clause is null due to error or vice of consent.
+The deadlines to claim, in all cases, depending on whether the clause has been considered null or absolute by right, or if the clause is null due to error or vice of consent.
 In the first case, there is no deadline to claim; in the second, there is a period of four years from the signing of the mortgage to file claims.

-Regarding where to claim abusive clauses through the courts, you must go to the court of first instance or the court specialized in these clauses in your province.
+Regarding where to claim abusive clauses through the courts, you must go to the court of the first instance or the court specialized in these clauses in your province.